Xthe23/flask-agency/README.md

 - **Profile Management**: Users can update personal information, add a resume (docx or pdf with a 5mb limit), and update their schedule.
 - **Resume Upload**: Secure upload feature for resumes, supporting PDF and DOCX formats, tied directly to the user's profile.
 - **Scalable Database Architecture**: Utilizes the robustness of SQLAlchemy with the versatility of Amazon RDS PostgreSQL, providing seamless scaling capabilities and reliable data storage and retrieval mechanisms.
-- **Enhanced Security Measures**: Employs Flask-Bcrypt for password hashing and also integrates comprehensive CSRF protection for all forms, ensuring that user credentials and data are managed with utmost security.
+- **Enhanced Security Measures**: Employs werkzeug for password hashing and also integrates comprehensive CSRF protection for all forms, ensuring that user credentials and data are managed with utmost security.

 ## Environment Configuration Guide